iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 It's *small*.

-"Can't innovate any more, my ass."
+"Can't innovate any more, my ass!"
 Phil quipped, a smile on this face giving a way a sense of genuine pride.
+In seconds the non-annoucment had turned into a full-on discussion of the new machine.

 {% img center /pictures/mac-pro/PHIL!!.jpg %}